 Any parent or guardian who desires to place his or her child in a fully remote learning program should submit a letter to the principal where the child is enrolled as soon as possible to make arrangements.
-In order for appropriate arrangements to be made for all students, parents/guardians will be required to sign up for fully remote learning by term.
+In order for appropriate arrangements to be made for all students, parents/guardians who opt for fully remote learning, which can be done at any time, will be required to sign up until the end of the term.
 Exceptions will be made on a case by case basis.